AP Exclusive: Chicago morgue coping despite surge in deaths

 That hasn’t happened.

-The office has had 111 homicides cases since mid-March when the pandemic began in the county compared to 113 over the same period last year.
+The office has had 111 homicide cases since mid-March when the pandemic began in the county compared to 113 over the same period last year.
 One of the 22 non-COVID cases this day is a 21-year-old man who was killed in a drive-by shooting as he sat on a porch.

 At 8:30 a.m., Arunkumar and six fellow pathologists began autopsies on shooting victims and others whose cause of death wasn’t clear.